piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 -------------------------------------------------------------------------------

+.. _AggregateFunctions:

 Aggregate functions
 -------------------

+.. note:: These can all be used in conjunction with the :ref:`group_by` clause.

 Count
 ~~~~~

-You can use the :ref:`count<Count>` query as a quick way of getting the number
+.. hint:: You can use the :ref:`count<Count>` query as a quick way of getting
-of rows in a table.
+    the number of rows in a table.

-Alternatively, you can use :class:`Count <piccolo.query.methods.select.Count>` within a ``select`` query:
+Returns the number of matching rows.

 .. code-block:: python